WHAT TO DO IN BURANO IN ONE DAY

 Now, enough talking.
 Since there are not many activities or things to do, here are some images that will hopefully inspire you to add Burano to your Venice itinerary.

-Though I like to call this post a “Burano 1-day itinerary” it is not actually a real itinerary because there isn’t actually a real tip for sightseeing.
+Though I like to call this post a “Burano itinerary” it is not actually a real itinerary because there isn’t actually a real tip for sightseeing and – as mentioned at the beginning – there are not that many top things to do in Burano.

 It is a perfect place to visit near Venice but you might not need more than half a day or max. a full day to get from Venice to Burano (and back) and explore the island.